decant09/bokeh/README.md

   - Buttons change appearance when hovered over.
   - Text that contains a link changes colour and the cursor changes to pointer when hovered over.
   - The cursor changes to pointer when images that contain links are hovered over.
-  - Images that can be expanded have an prompt in the top right corner with the text "Click image" alongside an expand icon.
+  - Images that can be expanded have a prompt in the top right corner with the text "Click image" alongside an expand icon.
 - I want the website to be responsive to the device screen size that I am using.
   - The website is created using Bootstrap and is responsive across all devices.
 - I want to be able to explore the website without registering or signing up.
-  - A user who is not registered acn access the website but with limited funtionality.
+  - A user who is not registered can access the website but with limited funtionality.
-  - All posts and comments can be seen but can can not be contributed to.
+  - All posts and comments can be seen but can not be contributed to.
 - I want a feed page to display all posts with the most recent posts to be displayed at the top.
-  - There is a post list list page which is accessed throught the "Feed" link in the navigation bar.
+  - There is a post list list page which is accessed through the "Feed" link in the navigation bar.
   - The most recent post appears at the top of the page.
-- I want the feed page to be paginated to that I don't hhve to scroll to see all posts.
+- I want the feed page to be paginated so that I don't have to scroll to see all posts.
   - Posts are paginated with six posts per page.
   - On medium to large screen devices they appear in two rows by three columns.
   - On small screen devices they appear as a single column of six posts to improve the user experience.
-  - A "Next" button appears at bottom f the page if there are more posts than on the current page.
+  - A "Next" button appears at the bottom of the page if there are more posts than on the current page.
   - A "Prev" button takes the user back to the previous page if there is one.
-- I want to be able to enlarge post images to the see the detail more clearly.
+- I want to be able to enlarge post images to see the detail more clearly.
-  - Clicking on an image takes the user to the psot detail page where an enlarged version of the image is available.
+  - Clicking on an image takes the user to the post detail page where an enlarged version of the image is available.
   - An expand option is available on this page to have the image appear across the whole screen.
 - I want to see who made the post, and when, by having a username, profile image and date displayed beside the post.
   - Beneath the post image the title, username, and date posted are displayed.
   - The user's profile image is also show in a circle if one is supplied by the user, a default profile image is shown if not.
 - I want the post to have a title.
   - The post will have a title as this is a required field when a post is uploaded.
-  - This is then displayed along witht he post.
+  - This is then displayed along with the post.
 - I want to see if there are any comments on the post and for that to be visible with an icon showing the number of comments beside it.
   - There is a comment icon alongside the post title which displays the number of comments beside it.
 - I want to be able to navigate to where the comment content is displayed and for the oldest comment to be displayed at the top.
-  - By clicking the post image, post title text, or comment icon, the user is taken to the post detail page which shows the post's comments towards the bottom oof the page.
+  - By clicking the post image, post title text, or comment icon, the user is taken to the post detail page which shows the post's comments towards the bottom of the page.
   - The oldest comments are at the top of the feed.
 - I want to see if the author has posted a description or any extra information regarding the photo.
   - This is located on the post detail page in the description section which can be accessed as above.
   - A description is not a required field when uploading a post and will only appear if there was one uploaded.
-- If I like a particular photo I want to see all of the photos by that author on its own paginated.
+- If I like a particular photo I want to see all of the photos by that author on its own paginated page.
-  - Click on the username, which is located as described above below the post image, takes the user to a page displaying all posts by that author.
+  - Clicking on the username, which is located as described above below the post image, takes the user to a page displaying all posts by that author.
   - The most recent post appears first.
 #### Returning Visitor Goals
 - I want to be able to register to the website and signin so that I can access extra features.